smartprocure/futil-js/README.md

 ```

+### aspectSync
+This is a synchronous version of `aspect`, for situations when it's not desirable to `await` a method you're adding aspects to.
+The API is the same, but things like `onError` won't work if you pass an async function to the aspect.

 ### aspects
 There are a few basic aspects included because they seem to be universally useful.
 All of the provided aspects take an `extend` function to allow customizing the state mutation method (e.g. in mobx, you'd use `extendObservable`).